 - allows managing your data schema online using SQL commands

-- Plain mode allows to define your data schemas in a configuration file.
-It makes sense in two cases:
+- Plain mode allows to define your data schemas in a configuration file, i.e. provides declarative kind of schema management.
+It makes sense in three cases:

 - when you only deal with plain indexes

 - or when your data schema is very stable and you don't need replication (as it's available only in the RT mode)

 - when you have to make your data schema portable (e.g. for easier deployment of it on a new server)

 You cannot combine the 2 modes and need to decide which one you want to follow by specifying data_dir in your configuration file (which is the default behaviour).
 If you are unsure our recommendation is to follow the RT mode as if even you need a plain index you can build it with a separate plain index config and import to your main Manticore instance.

 Real-time indexes can be used in both RT and plain modes.
 In the RT mode a real-time index is defined with a

 CREATE TABLE command, while in the plain mode it is defined in the configuration file.
 Plain (offline) indexes are supported only in the plain mode.
 Plain indexes cannot be created in the RT mode, but existing plain indexes made in the plain mode can be converted to real-time indexes and imported in the RT mode.

 Manticore provides multiple ways and interfaces to manage your schemas and data, but the two main are: